linusmossberg/monte-carlo-ray-tracer/README.md

 # Monte Carlo Ray Tracer

 Monte Carlo ray tracer with Path Tracing and Photon Mapping written in C++.
 This program was developed for the course [Advanced Global Illumination and Rendering (TNCG15)](https://liu.se/studieinfo/kurs/tncg15) at Linköpings Universitet.

+## Report

 A report describing this work in more detail is available [here](report.pdf).

 ## Renders